 Much like the adoption of the Dodd-Frank Act in the U.S., regulators around the world continue to consider ways to avoid a recurrence of the causes of the 2008 - 2009 financial crisis.
 A group leading this effort is the Financial Stability Board ("FSB").
 The FSB consists of representatives of national financial authorities of the G20 nations.
 The G20, the FSB and related governmental bodies have developed proposals to address issues such as group supervision, capital and solvency standards, systemic economic risk and corporate governance, including executive compensation and many other related issues associated with the financial crisis.
-At the direction of the FSB, the International Association of Insurance Supervisors ("IAIS") has developed a model framework for the supervision of IAIGs that contemplates "group-wide supervision" across national boundaries.
+At the direction of the FSB, the International Association of Insurance Supervision" across national boundaries.
 RGA has been designated as an IAIG, which may bring about requirements to conduct a group-wide risk and solvency assessment to monitor and manage its overall solvency.
-At this time RGA cannot predict what additional capital requirements, compliance costs or other burdens these requirements would impose on it, if adopted for the evaluation of a U.S.- domiciled insurance group.
+At this time RGA cannot predict what additional capital requirements, compliance costs or other burdens these requirements would impose on it, if adopted for the evaluation of a U.S.-domiciled insurance group.
 There is also the potential for inconsistent or conflicting regulation of the RGA group of companies as lawmakers and regulators in multiple jurisdictions simultaneously pursue these initiatives.